honusz/Tonalite/README.md

 ## Dependency Instructions

-You need `NodeJS` installed.
+You need `NodeJS` and `gitbook-cli` installed.
 You also need `Calibre` if you want to generate the PDF documentation.

 ## Resources